 Soaking the gingival replacement unit in a Chlorinated denture cleansing solution can also deteriorate the prosthesis and gradually bleach the pink gum tissue colors out of the plastic or resin material from which it is constructed.

 The time required to initially fabricate or to replace a gingival mask will depend greatly on both the size and complexity of the prosthesis and the artistic skills of the Prosthodontist.
 As such, the costs for such prosthesis will be dependent on the materials used and the time it takes for the professional staff to complete its construction.

 Most gingival prostheses can be constructed for less than the cost of a high quality ceramic crown.

-Contraindications to using or recommending a gingival replacement unit would only be a known allergy to the materials used to fabricate such a prosthesis or the physical inability of the patient to remove and replace the prosthesis itself.
-Although patients who admit that they have very poor dexterous skill have proven to be able to master the insertion and removal of the prosthesis.
+Contraindications to using or recommending a gingival replacement unit would only be a known allergy to the materials used to fabricate such prosthesis or the physical inability of the patient to remove and replace the prosthesis itself.
+Patients who say that they have very poor dexterity skills have proven to be able to master the insertion and removal of the prosthesis.
 The advantages of the gingival replacement unit in providing greatly enhanced esthetics certainly outweigh any minor disadvantages considered.